× FreshBooks App Logo

 1. Self-Employment Tax Deduction

 Minimizing your tax liability through the self-employment tax deduction is one of the most significant ways to reduce taxable income for LLC owners.
-If you’re the sole owner of a limited liability company, you’re obligated to pay the full cost of the self-employment tax.
-As of 2023, that cost is 15.3%, which includes taxes for both Medicare and Social Security.
-However, you’re able to reduce this income tax burden by declaring half of this, or 7.65%, on your income taxes.
+If youā€™re the sole owner of a limited liability company, youā€™re obligated to pay the full cost of the self-employment tax.
+In 2024 and 2025, that cost is 15.3%, which includes taxes for both Medicare and Social Security.
+However, youā€™re able to reduce this income tax burden by declaring and deducting half of that amount, or 7.65%, on your federal income tax return

-There are a number of professionals you may need to hire for the running of your LLC, including an accountant or tax professional, notaries, and legal professionals.
-Whether it’s for tax preparation, contracts, or document preparation, you can deduct the cost of legal and other professional fees to reduce your tax burden.
-This applies to everyday costs like preparing financial documents and records necessary for your business, as well as to things like tax audits and legal cases where you may be required to hire a professional team to manage unique circumstances.
+There are a number of professionals you may need to hire to advise you on running your LLC.
+The professionals may include an accountant or tax professional, notaries, and legal professionals.
+Whether itā€™s for bookkeeping, contracts, or document preparation, you can deduct the cost of legal fees and other professional costs to reduce your tax bill.
+The deduction applies to everyday business costs like preparing financial documents and records, as well as to things like tax audits and legal cases where you may be required to hire a professional team to manage unique circumstances.

 3. Automobile Expenses

 When you use your car or other vehicle for your LLC, you can deduct common auto expenses from your qualified business income.
-Vehicles that are exclusively for business usage qualify for deducting the full cost of the vehicle, miles driven, parking fees, and fuel.
-You can also include depreciation since your vehicle qualifies as a piece of business equipment.
-If your vehicle is used for a mix of personal and business transport, you’ll have to calculate what percentage of fuel and mileage is used for business and write off only that amount.
+Vehicles that are exclusively for business usage are recorded as assets and depreciated over their useful life rather than having their full cost deducted.
+You can also include depreciation since your vehicle qualifies as a business asset.
+If your vehicle is used for a mix of personal and business transport, youā€™ll have to calculate what percentage is used for business and write off only that amount.

 4. Bank Fees and Interest